-Decolonising Identity is the second of the four strands which is part of our initiative on ‘Tackling structural race inequality in HE’ which will run through our member benefits for 20-21.
+Decolonising Identity is the second of the three strands which is part of our initiative on ‘Tackling structural race inequality in HE’ which will run through our member benefits for 20-21.
 The strand will launch in February 2021.

 This strand will focus on how people of colour identify in different spaces – personal familiar space; in the institutional space; and in wider society.

 It will interrogate how identity changes in different spaces, and how structural inequality forces people to mask their authentic identity and reinforces white privilege.
 It builds on the following model (Miller, P):

 Belief that the system we inhabit is fair for all (but the reality is that it isn’t).

 Recognition people of colour have to change/adapt to the circumstance in order to succeed (i.e. become inauthentic) e.g. changing accent, clothes, hairstyles, behaviours

 People of colour have to rely on white people to broker for them.
 White people are the gamekeepers who use their privilege to ‘help’ people of colour.